Follow our tips and advice for quick and easy ways to save energy, lower your bills and reduce your carbon footprint.

 Whether you’re a homeowner, a private or social renter, a student, or you live with your parents, there are many things you can do.

 We’re all responsible for the energy we use in our homes.
-Take a look at our quick tips below and see how you could save up to £351 (£493 in NI) a year* on your bills.
+Take a look at our quick tips below and see how you could save up to £356 a year in Great Britain (GB) and £416 in Northern Ireland (NI) on your bills.

-You can save around £45 (£70 in NI) a year just by remembering to turn your appliances off standby mode.
+You can save around £45 in GB and £55 in NI annually just by remembering to turn your appliances off standby mode.

 Almost all electrical appliances can be turned off at the plug without upsetting their programming.
 Standby savers allow you to turn all your appliances off standby in one go to save electricity.